Table of Contents

 Temples of Amun-Ra

-The largest temple for Amun- Ra was built in Karnak.
-However, an even more magnificent shrine, built in honor of Amun, was the floating temple of Amun Barque.
+The largest temple for Amun- Ra was built in Karnak, near the southern border of Egypt.
+However, an even more magnificent shrine, built in honor of Amun, was the floating temple of Thebes known as Amun’s Barque.
 This temple was constructed and funded by Ahmose I, following his defeat of Hyksos.
 The floating temple was made of pure gold and had many treasures hidden within.

 Amun-Ra in Popular Culture